Fred’s Tie-Dye Dwarf Tomato

 70 days to harvest from transplant Solanum lycopersicum

 We share Craig LeHouillier’s passion for tomatoes & are in awe of the many dwarf varieties he has developed in collaboration.
-Organic Fred’s Tie-Dye Dwarf Tomato is essentially Berkeley Pink Tie-Dye on a dwarf 3′ plant, its abundant, striped slicers averaging 8 ounces.
+Fred’s Tie-Dye Dwarf Tomato is essentially Berkeley Pink Tie-Dye on a dwarf 3′ plant, its abundant, striped slicers averaging 8 ounces.
 You’ll enjoy plenty of fruit when you grow these in containers, all the more if you trellis them ever so slightly.

 At Fruition, we sow tomatoes in soil blocks indoors 2 months before final frost, early April for us here in Zone 5, germinating them on heat mats with ease.
 Good light is essential: Younger, less stressed seedlings are healthier and more abundant than older, more stressed seedlings.

-3 reviews for Organic Fred’s Tie-Dye Dwarf Tomato
+3 reviews for Fred’s Tie-Dye Dwarf Tomato

 1. Cindy (verified owner)